Quicken Says There Are Transactions to Accept But I Do Not See Any

 In some cases, Quicken will tell you that you have downloaded transactions to accept but you do not see any transactions that can be accepted.

-Turn automatic entry off
+First, turn automatic entry off

 - Press Ctrl+A on the keyboard to bring up the Account List, then click the Edit button next to the affected account in the list.